Lu Chen (scientist): Life

 She was born and raised in Wuxi, Jiangsu, China.
 She graduated from the University of Southern California with a PhD in Neurobiology in 1998.
 She studied with Richard F. Thompson.

 Her husband is Thomas C. Südhof, a Nobel laureate in physiology and medicine and a professor at Stanford University.
 Her former husband, Shaowen Bao, is a professor of neuroscience.

 Research

-The long-term goal of Chen's research is to understand the cellular and molecular mechanisms that underlie synapse function during behavior in the developing and mature brain, and how synapse function is altered during mental retardation.
+The long-term goal of Chen's research is to understand the cellular and molecular mechanisms that underlie synapse function during behavior in the developing and mature brain, and how synapse function is altered during intellectual disability.
 Chen discovered an important role of retinoic acid in synaptic scaling.